clecherbauer/docker-alias/README.md

 # docker-alias
-Enables you to use docker-containers to execute commands as if they where installed on your system.
+Enables you to use docker-containers to execute commands as if they are installed on your system.

 ### Requirements:
 - docker